Introducing The Fifth Wave

 Our values

-As our name reveals, we are a feminist research institute, with a strong intellectual debt to the many feminist writers, activists and academics who have long enriched and questioned our ideas about care.
+As our name reveals, we are a feminist ideas lab, with a strong intellectual debt to the many feminist writers, activists and academics who have long enriched and questioned our ideas about care.
 We are committed to advancing reproductive justice, acknowledging the vital role that Black and queer feminists in particular have played — and are still playing — in that fight.

 We are a global platform, aiming to bring into dialogue a variety of perspectives on care from across the world.
 Care is about as universal a human activity as it gets, as there is much to be learned from innovations taking place everywhere.